-Supplemental Type Certificate (STC) Holder The organization that has approval by the applicable NAA to modify a specific aircraft type.
-Supplemental Oxygen The additional oxygen required on an aircraft to protect each occupant against the adverse effects of excessive cabin altitude and to maintain acceptable physiological conditions.
-Supplier An organization that sells products or services for use by the air transport industry.
-The products may include maintenance, spare parts and information.
 Surplus (Maintenance) Describes a product, assembly, part, or material that has been released as surplus by the military, manufacturers, owners/operators, repair facilities, or any other parts supplier.
 These products should show traceability to a manufacturing procedure approved by the applicable authority.
 Surveillance A continuing, but intermittent, inspection or audit of a system or combination of systems and procedures.
 Equivalent Term: Continuous Surveillance System - Organizational System-A combination of interacting or interrelated elements within an organization functioning in a coordinated manner to achieve desired outcomes. - Technical System-An assembly or network of hardware (e.g. machines, components) and/or software that function as a unit to produce a defined output.
 System of Non-shared Responsibility (Operational Control) A system whereby the PIC has sole responsibility for all aspects of operational control, assisted and/or supported by a Flight Dispatchers/Flight Operations Officer (FOO) or other operational control personnel.
 System of Shared Responsibility (Operational Control) A system whereby the pilot-in-command and a Flight Dispatcher/Flight Operations Officer (FOO) have joint responsibility for all aspects of operational control.

 Т

+Targeted Exemptions (TEs)

+Are tightly scoped and time limited State-issued exemptions to a specified subset of Standards, granted as a result of the COVID-19 pandemic.
+TEs should not be granted in response to systemic issues.

 Task

 An activity accomplished when following a procedure.

 Task Card

 A document or other medium that specifies all maintenance or workshop tasks or actions approved by an Instrument of Appointment Authorized Person as part of the System of Maintenance.
 Task Cards are computer or manually produced Sign-Off Sheets or Cards and include but are not limited to; Travelers; Tasks in Check Sheets; Survey Sheets; Maintenance Routines; Job Cards; Work Orders; Modification Cards; Scheduled Rectification Cards; Approved Repair Schemes; Operation Sheets.

 They may detail all requirements or may refer to Amplification details in a particular manual or document.
 They are used to issue technical instructions and require certification for the accomplishment of that task.
 Task Cards are either Permanent or Inspection tasks and may be produced in either base, workshop or line maintenance locations for inspections, modifications or component changes.

 Equivalent Terms: Job Card, Work Card

+Taxi Channel

+A defined path on a water aerodrome that is intended for the use of taxing seaplanes.

+See Water Aerodrome

 Technical Instructions

 The Technical Instructions for the Safe Transport of Dangerous Goods by Air (Doc 9284) approved and issued periodically in accordance with the procedure established by the ICAO Council.

 Technical Log

 See Aircraft Technical Log (ATL).